Q. How does laser hair removal work?

 Q. Who performs laser hair removal at SEDA?

-A. All laser hair removal treatments are performed by one of SEDA's well-trained medical estheticians, certified by the State of Georgia Medical Composite Board.
-Our estheticians are extensively trained and are compliant with the State of Georgia training and certifications before being permitted to perform any laser treatments.
+A. All laser hair removal treatments are performed by one of SEDA's well-trained laser practitioners, certified by the State of Georgia Medical Composite Board.
+Our laser practitioners are extensively trained and are compliant with the State of Georgia training and certifications before being permitted to perform any laser treatments.

 Q. Is laser hair removal painful?